 Tips Before You Get Started

-Cats can learn much more than to just come to their name.
-The internet and YouTube are a wealth of information and instructional videos that will help you become a cat whisperer.
+Cats can learn much more than to just come at the call of their name.
+The internet and YouTube have a wealth of information and instructional videos that will help you become a cat whisperer.

 But to get you started, here are a few training tips that will make things go more smoothly: